Kunyalik21/Red-Shift-Data-Validation-System/README.md

 ## 🚀 Features

 - **Record Count Comparison**: Compare total records between MySQL and Redshift
-- **Date Scenario Analysis**: Analyze three specific date scenarios:
+- **Date Scenario Analysis (Time-Window Aware)**: Analyze three specific date scenarios within the configured time window:
-  1. Creation date & last modified date same (including time)
+  1. Creation and Last Modified timestamps are exactly the same
-  2. Creation date & last modified date same but time different
+  2. Creation and Last Modified dates are the same, times differ
-  3. Creation date & last modified date different
+  3. Creation and Last Modified dates are different
 - **✨ Enhanced Missing Records Detection**: Bidirectional detection of records that exist in one database but not the other
   - Records missing in Redshift (present in MySQL only)
   - Records missing in MySQL (present in Redshift only)
   - Detailed missing records with Record IDs and Last Modified timestamps
-- **Field-by-Field Analysis**: Compare actual data values for ALL records with difference tracking
+- **Field-by-Field Analysis**: Compare actual data values (respects time window when enabled) with difference tracking
 - **Interactive HTML Reports**: Professional dashboard with:
   - 🌓 Dark/Light mode toggle
   - 📊 Real-time statistics dashboard